danog/math/README.md

 ```

 Note about floating-point values: instantiating from a `float` might be unsafe, as floating-point values are
 imprecise by design, and could result in a loss of information.
-Always prefer instantiating from a `string`, which
+Always prefer instantiating from a `string`, since it can store up to 2147483647 digits:
-supports an unlimited number of digits:

 ```php
 echo BigDecimal::of(1.99999999999999999999); // 2